Nix-Home/nix-home-manual/ros-assistant-manual/src/getting_started/introduction.md

 # Getting Started

-This tutorial will start you on your first ROS Assistant project.
-This project will teach you the workflow for setting up a ROS Assistant appliance and pushing updates to it over ssh.
+This tutorial will start you on your first Nix Home project.
+This project will teach you the workflow for setting up a Nix Home appliance and pushing updates to it over ssh.
 The appliance you will create is a simple kiosk that displays this very manual.
 The kiosk will have the following features:
 * Display a locally stored web page
 * Permit the user to interact with the web page using a keyboard and mouse